UniToolsTeam/unitools-build-appcenter/README.md

 Build steps to distribute the artifact to the AppCenter

 # Features
-- Using of the [AppCenter CLI](https://docs.microsoft.com/en-us/appcenter/cli/) deploy mobile builds (.ipa and .apk) to the App Center application
+- Deploy mobile builds (.ipa and .apk) to the App Center application using [AppCenter CLI](https://docs.microsoft.com/en-us/appcenter/cli/)

 # Dependencies
 - [UniTools CLI](https://github.com/UniToolsTeam/unitools-cli)